Laura (1945 song)

-"Laura" is a 1945 popular song.
-The music, composed by David Raksin for the 1944 movie Laura, which starred Gene Tierney and Dana Andrews, is heard frequently in the movie.
+"Laura" is a 1945 popular song; its music was composed by David Raksin for the 1944 American film Laura.
+The song is heard frequently in the movie, which stars Gene Tierney and Dana Andrews.
 The film's director, Otto Preminger, had originally wanted to use Duke Ellington's "Sophisticated Lady" as the theme, but Raksin was not convinced that it was suitable.
 Angered, Preminger gave Raksin one weekend to compose an alternative melody.
-Raksin later said, and maintained for the rest of his days, that when, over that weekend, his wife sent him a "Dear John" letter, the haunting theme seemed to write itself.
+Raksin later said that when, over that weekend, his wife sent him a "Dear John" letter, the haunting theme seemed to write itself.

-The lyrics were written by Johnny Mercer after the film made the tune popular, so he had to title the song "Laura".
+The lyrics were written by Johnny Mercer after the film made the tune popular, he titled song "Laura".
 According to Mercer, he had not yet seen the movie when he wrote the lyrics but was aware that it was a romantic, somewhat haunting story.